nimayyazdani/AI-Recruiter/README.md

-This is the acompanying data, analysis, and methods for the paper AI Recruiter research paper.
+This is the acompanying data, analysis, and methods for the AI Recruiter research paper.